Cipher715/HealthyR/README.md

 # Development Environment

-You have to inastall R to run R language on your machine.
+You have to inastall R to run R language on your machine.<br>
 [Install R](https://posit.co/download/rstudio-desktop)

 On your VSCode, install R Extension for Visual Studio Code.